matiaspakua/tech.notes.io/pages/on_rest_api_notes.md

 ## Why are API Contracts Important?

-API contracts are important because they communicate the behavior of a REST API.
-They provide specific details about the data being serialized (or deserialized) for each command and parameter being exchanged.
+API contracts are important because they communicate the behaviour of a REST API.
+They provide specific details about the data being serialised (or deserialized) for each command and parameter being exchanged.
 The API contracts are written in such a way that can be easily translated into API provider and consumer functionality, and corresponding automated tests.
 We'll implement both API provider functionality and automated tests in the labs.

 ## Example of a REST API request/response